-The insurance industry has gone through a number of waves of changes and while many companies have ridden them, others have crashed through them.
+The motor insurance industry has gone through a number of waves of changes and while many companies have ridden them, others have crashed through them.

 Some of the most impactful trends in insurance are shown below.

 They include digitalisation and the evolution of usage-based products, created over 10 years ago, which are now essential tools in the carrier’s strategy.
 More recently, the switch to machine learning and data science to complement / replace actuarial science is where the gains are being made.
 Further down the horizon, we can expect blockchain and drones to take a bigger role.

 What is Pay How You Drive Motor Insurance?

 From the outset, most current insurance policies use static / statistical criteria to evaluate drivers’ risks.
 These include age, gender, vehicle make & age, place of residence, occupation, etc. Discounts are only given to customers with no claims.

 Telematics insurance is a policy based on the static criteria above plus 5 new, dynamic parameters:

 - The distance travelled is still a primary factor in the Usage-based Insurance (UBI) sector today and recognised as the most predictive factor.
 It is also a very simple way of explaining how UBI is fairer.

 - Time includes the time of the day the drivers are on the road and highlights specific higher risk ranges for them to avoid.
 It also includes the average length of the trips, highlighting potential fatigue and distraction issues.